 - Fortified cereals- Cheerios, oatmeal

-When I look at that list, I only see five foods that my toddler will eat willingly, so I assume you might be thinking the same thing.
+When I look at the list above of vegetarian foods high in iron, I only see five foods that my toddler will eat willingly, so I assume you might be thinking the same thing.
 I always encourage you to continue serving foods even if they don’t eat them.
 And though that helps work on picky eating, it doesn’t solve the problem of them getting enough iron.

 One of my favorite ways to boost toddlers’ nutrition is with smoothies.
 I haven’t met many kids who turn down a smoothie, and you’d be surprise what you can get in there.
-I have a great chocolate smoothie recipe with black beans (I’ll have to get it up on the blog), and spinach is easy to blend up in smoothies too.
+I have a great chocolate smoothie recipe with black beans, and spinach is easy to blend up in smoothies too.

 Here are a few toddler-friendly iron-rich recipes to try from some of my RD friends.
 BONUS- many of these are baby-led weaning friendly, too.
 Breastfed babies need iron in their diet starting around 6 months, so be sure to include high-iron foods in baby’s meals, too.